Why is My Dog Bleeding From Her Vagina?

 Dogs with closed pyometra won't necessarily bleed from their vagina at the beginning.
 In fact, the fluid will likely build up because it cannot exit through the cervix.
 This is very dangerous and can be life threatening to the dog.
 We will likely see the dog's belly become swollen, they will have an increased water intake and it will eventually become very painful in the lower abdomen.
 By the time they are bleeding from their vulva, the pyometra is likely advanced.

-Other infections in the uterus or the sexual organs of spayed bitches may also result in bleeding.
+Other infections in the uterus or the sexual organs of spayed dogs may also result in bleeding.
 These can be due to bacterial infections, whereas pyometra seems to have more of a hormonal influence.
 It is also possible for spayed dogs to get pyometra, but only when they have ovarian remnants.
 It is very uncommon.

 My pregnant dog is bleeding from her vagina